-- Roadway, bridge, and transit maintenance - Resilient infrastructure investment - Designing streets that are safer for all road users, including pedestrians and cyclists - Putting the U.S. on a path toward zero emissions caused by the transportation sector - Increasing funding for public transit with tools such as bus-only lanes and priority signaling - Making investments in Amtrak to create a robust, reliable, and safe rail system - Improving access to Federal funding to help communities around the country undertake transformative projects that are smarter, safer, and made to last
+- Roadway, bridge, and transit maintenance - Resilient infrastructure investment - Designing streets that are safer for all road users, including pedestrians and cyclists - Putting the U.S. on a path toward zero emissions caused by the transportation sector - Increasing funding for public transit with tools such as bus-only lanes and priority signaling - Making investments in Amtrak to create a robust, reliable, and safe rail system - Improving access to Federal funding to help communities around the country undertake transformative projects that are smarter, safer, and made to last in America Act authorizes a sharp increase in funding to continue current programs in the first year of enactment of the bill (FY 2021) with wider policy implementation occurring in FY 2022.
+A complete summary of the bill can be found here: https://transportation.house.gov/download/2020-invest-in-america-bill-summary.

 The INVEST in America Act also accounts for the economic downturn caused by the global pandemic and ensures States, cities, tribes, territories, and transit agencies can administer programs, advance projects, and preserve jobs in the aftermath of the COVID-19 crisis.
-The INVEST in America Act authorizes a sharp increase in funding to continue current programs in the first year of enactment of the Bill (FY 2021) with wider policy implementation occurring in FY 2022.
-A complete summary of the Bill can be found here: https://transportation.house.gov/download/2020-invest-in-america-bill-summary.
+The INVEST

-EVENTS AND MEETINGS ATTENDED (since the last Commission meeting August 6, 2020)
+EVENTS AND MEETINGS ATTENDED (since the last Commission meeting June 4, 2020)